 Can I Get Help With Car Payments?

 Yes.
-If youíve been impacted by job loss during COVID-19 and need help making car payments, automakers will discuss relief payment options with you.
-Some automakers, like VW, are extending those relief options.
+If you’ve been impacted by job loss during COVID-19 and need help making car payments, automakers will discuss relief payment options with you.
 Click here for a list of automaker assistance information and deferred payment offers.

 Are Automakers Offering To Extend Expiring Warranties?

-Yes, some of them are.
-On May 13, Audi announced it would provide a three-month warranty extension on its New Vehicle Limited Warranty as well as its Certified pre-owned Limited Warranty set to expire in March through the end of May, 2020.
+Yes, some have already extended those offers, many of those involve warranties that were set to expire in May.
+For example, on May 13, Audi announced it would provide a three-month warranty extension on its New Vehicle Limited Warranty as well as its Certified pre-owned Limited Warranty set to expire in March through the end of May, 2020.
 VW is extending its New Vehicle Limited Warranty and its Certified Pre-Owned Limited Warranty by an additional three months on all vehicles for which coverage would have ended between March 1 and May 31, 2020.
 Porsche, Hyundai and Kia are also offering previously announced extensions.
 Check with your automaker to see what extensions may be offered.